rokka-io/rokka-client-php-cli/README.md

  * `image:delete`: Delete an image from a Rokka organization by its hash
  * `image:delete-all`: Delete all images from a Rokka organization
  * `image:download`: Download a source image from Rokka, given its hash
  * `image:info`: Given an image hash, output its details (name, filesize, metadatas)
  * `image:list`: List all uploaded images
  * `image:render`: Render and download an image from Rokka given its hash
  * `image:set-subjectarea`: Updates/adds the SubjectArea metadata to a given image
  * `image:upload`: Upload a given image file to Rokka.io

+ * `stack:create`: Create a stack
  * `stack:clone`: Copies a given ImageStack to another name (or to a different organization)
  * `stack:clone-all`: Clones all ImageStack to another organization
- * `stack:delete`: Removes an ImageStack
  * `stack:list`: List all available ImageStacks
  * `stack:info`: Given a Stack name, output its details (name, operations, options)